-As consideration for acquisition of the Business and certain product-related inventories, the Company paid an aggregate upfront purchase price of approximately \$2.2 million in cash.
-The closing cash consideration was later adjusted upwards by approximately \$3.3 million upon the determination of the value of the acquired inventory on hand as of June 30, 2023.
-The inventory adjustment payment is expected to be settled in the third quarter of 2023.
-On the earlier of March 2024 and the completion of the transition services to be provided by USL, as described above, the Company agreed to pay an additional deferred payment of \$3.0 million in cash.
+As consideration for acquisition of the Business and certain product-related inventories, the Company paid approximately \$23.5 million in cash upfront.
+On the earlier of March 2024 and the completion of the transition services to be provided by USL, as described above, the Company agreed to pay an additional deferred payment of \$3.0 million in cash, which is included in Accrued expenses and other current liabilities on the accompanying balance sheet.
 The following table summarizes the components of the purchase consideration (in thousands):

-Preliminary purchase consideration Amount
+Preliminary purchase consideration Α mount

 Closing cash consideration \$ 22,174

 Inventory adjustment payment liability 1,348

 Deferred payment liability 3,000

 Purchase price to be allocated \$ 26,522